schalkuz/dotfiles/README.md

 git-profile status        # Check current profile git config --list | grep user  # Check git config
 ```

-## 🤝 Contributing

-Feel free to fork and customize for your own use!
-If you have improvements that would benefit others, pull requests are welcome.

 ## 📄 License